mheap/nexmo-developer/_documentation/en/voice/sip/configure/avaya-sbce.md

 ### June 2017

 > **Note**: Parts of this guide still refer to Nexmo.
 Vonage acquired Nexmo in June 2016.
+Visit the [Vonage Knowledge Base](https://help.nexmo.com/hc/en-us/articles/115004859247-Which-IP-addresses-should-I-whitelist-in-order-to-receive-voice-traffic-from-Nexmo) to obtain the current list of IP addresses.

 ## Contents